'We waited for decades': Polish govt welcomes US troops

-WARSAW, Poland (AP) — Polish leaders are holding a ceremony to welcome U.S. troops to their country, a deployment that Russia calls a threat to its own security.
+WARSAW, Poland (AP) — Polish leaders welcomed U.S. troops to their country Saturday, with the defense minister expressing gratitude for their arrival and calling it the fulfillment of a dream Poles have had for decades.

-The ceremony Saturday in the western Polish town of Zagan comes 23 years after the last Soviet troops left Poland.
-It also marks a new historic moment — the first time any Western forces are being deployed on a continuous basis to NATO’s eastern flank.
+The ceremony in the western Polish town of Zagan comes some 23 years after the last Soviet troops left Poland.
+It marks a new historic moment — the first time Western forces are being deployed on a continuous basis to NATO’s eastern flank.
+The move has infuriated Moscow.

-Polish Prime Minister Beata Szydlo stood before U.S. and Polish soldiers and called it “an important day for Poland, for Europe, for our common defense.”
+“We have waited for you for a very long time,” Defense Minister Antoni Macierewicz told the troops as snow fell.
+“We waited for decades, sometimes feeling we had been left alone, sometimes almost losing hope, sometimes feeling that we were the only one who protected civilization from aggression that came from the east.”

-Defense Minister Antoni Macierewicz told the troops that “we waited for you for a very long time, for decades.”
+The American deployment includes an armored brigade of 3,500 American troops from Fort Carson, Colorado.
+It comes in reactions to Russia’s annexation of Crimea from Ukraine in 2014 and its backing of separatist insurgents in Ukraine’s east.

 Most Read Stories